On This Page

 - Loans purchased by the Licensee through the secondary market

 - Non-mortgage loans brokered by the Licensee

-You must include Washington loans that you made or purchased and have not been transferred off of your warehouse line or out of your portfolio as of the last day of each year.
-Loans carried over into the next year will be assessed in that next year.
-Other examples Include: Washington loans held for investment with or without servicing rights, loans repurchased, loans securitized for investment, and foreclosed loans that have been written off but retained as an asset.
+You must include Washington loans that you made or purchased and have not been transferred off of your warehouse line(s) or out of your portfolio on December 31st of each year.
+Loans that are in your portfolio on December 31st will be carried over and assessed in the following year.
+Other examples Include: Washington loans held for investment with or without servicing rights, loans repurchased, loans securitized for investment and not yet sold, and the unpaid principal balance at the time of foreclosure on foreclosed loans that have been written off but retained as an asset.

 Why do I include the loans in my portfolio from the previous year on the CAR?